connor4312/cockatiel/readme.md

   .execute(() => getJson('https://example.com'));
 ```

-### `retry.execute(fn)`
+### `retry.execute(fn[, cancellationToken])`

 Executes the function.
-The current retry context, containing the current `{ attempt: number }`.
+The current retry context, containing the attempts and cancellation token, `{ attempt: number, cancellationToken: CancellationToken }`, is passed as the function's first argument.
 The function should throw, return a promise, or return a value, which get handled as configured in the Policy.

-If the function doesn't succeed before the backoff ceases, the last error thrown will be bubbled up, or the last result will be returned (if you used any of the `Policy.handleResult*` methods).
+If the function doesn't succeed before the backoff ceases or cancellation is requested, the last error thrown will be bubbled up, or the last result will be returned (if you used any of the `Policy.handleResult*` methods).

 ```ts
 await Policy.handleAll()